 Along with physical restrictions, your long-term injuries may remain painful and require future medical care.
 South Carolina law allows you to recover for those ongoing and future damages, but you only have one bite at the apple.
 In other words, your one-time settlement must account for every damage you ever have or ever will incur.
 That is why it is so critical to properly identify any permanent injuries and the consequences arising from them, before settling.

 I have given presentations on this topic for other lawyers, and would be glad to speak with you about compensation for future damages, or any other aspect of your auto accident case.
-To speak with me, call my Columbia, SC office today at 803-790-2800 or use the live chat box below.
+To speak with me, call my Columbia, SC office today at 803-790-2800 or start a live chat with us now.

 Do Parents Receive Any Type of Compensation If Their Child Is Injured in South Carolina?